WISVCH/docker-domjudge/README.md

 The domserver compose file comes bundled with a MariaDB container.
-If you want to use this, you only need to specify a password for the mysql root user and for the domjudge user by setting `MYSQL_ROOT_PASSWORD` to the root password, and `DOMJUDGE_DB_PASSWORD` to the domjudge user password.
+If you want to use this, you only need to specify a password for the mysql root user and for the domjudge user by setting `MYSQL_ROOT_PASSWORD` to the root password, and `MYSQL_PASSWORD` to the domjudge user password.
 You can also use a standalone MySQL server.
-In that case, you need to specify the `DOMJUDGE_DB_HOST` variable.
-It is also possible to specify a database name and domjudge user name (both default to `domjudge`) by setting `DOMJUDGE_DB_NAME` and `DOMJUDGE_DB_USER`.
+In that case, you need to specify the `MYSQL_HOST` variable.
+It is also possible to specify a database name and domjudge user name (both default to `domjudge`) by setting `MYSQL_DATABASE` and `MYSQL_USER`.

-For the default admin password, you need to specify `DOMSERVER_ADMIN_PASSWORD`.
-This password is only set on first start, and will not be changed afterwards.

-If you use a reverse proxy, you need to set `DOMJUDGE_TRUSTED_PROXY` to the IP or host name of your proxy.
+If you use a reverse proxy, you need to set `TRUSTED_PROXIES` to the IP or host name of your proxy.

-You can also specify a timezone by setting the `TIMEZONE` variable.
+You can also specify a timezone by setting the `CONTAINER_TIMEZONE` variable.

 ### judgehost